CircuitVerse/Blog/content/posts/Aman_Asrani_phase_1_report_Enhancing_Circuitverse_User_Experiance_GSOC2024.md

 ### Email Verification at the time of User Registration

-Currently, CircuitVerse doesn’t verify users’ emails during registration, so we need to implement email verification at that time.
-Initially, I used Sendrik as the email service, but then I get to know that CircuitVerse already has access to AWS.
-So, I switched to using AWS SES (Simple Email Service) to send confirmation emails.
+Currently, CircuitVerse doesn’t verify user's emails during registration, so we need to implement email verification at that time.
+Initially, we used Sendrik as the email service, but then  get to know that CircuitVerse already has access to AWS.
+So,  switched to using AWS SES (Simple Email Service) to send confirmation emails.

 **How I Implemented?
 You can see the Flow below**
 ![Email Verification Flow](/images/Aman_Asrani/EmailVerifiationFlow.png)